When You Prescribe ENBREL, We're Here to Help

 The most commonly reported adverse events in RA clinical trials were injection site reaction, infection, and headache.
 In clinical trials of all other adult indications, adverse events were similar to those reported in RA clinical trials.

-In a JIA study, infection, headache, abdominal pain, vomiting, and nausea occurred more frequently than in adult RA patients in placebo-controlled trials.
-The types of infections reported in JIA patients were generally mild and consistent with those commonly seen in outpatient pediatric populations.
+In a JIA study, adverse reactions in pediatric patients were generally similar in frequency and type as those seen in adult patients.
+The types of infections reported in pediatric patients were generally mild and consistent with those commonly seen in the general pediatric population.

 The use of ENBREL in patients receiving concurrent cyclophosphamide therapy is not recommended.
 The risk of serious infection may increase with concomitant use of abatacept therapy.
 Concurrent therapy with ENBREL and anakinra is not recommended.
 Hypoglycemia has been reported following initiation of ENBREL therapy in patients receiving medication for diabetes, necessitating a reduction in anti-diabetic medication in some of these patients.